drand/website/docs/blog/2023-03-28-timelock-on-fastnet.md

 You can start building your very own sealed-bid auction system on top of it, [do a timelocked responsible disclosure](https://research.kudelskisecurity.com/2023/02/22/releasing-a-timelocked-responsible-disclosure/), or use it as a [deadman’s switch by encrypting your bitcoin private key](https://gwern.net/self-decrypting#uses) with it and giving the timelocked ciphertext to your heirs, while having the full security of running on the League of Entropy mainnet instead of on our testnet, as was the case until now.

 Expect another blog post in the coming months with more details about the G1/G2 swap in `fastnet`, and what it means for BLS signatures, and for the applications using drand beacons.
 (Hints: smaller footprint, better performance and, where applicable, much cheaper gas costs!)

+## Related works

+Our timelock work has already gathered significant interest from the community and we’re happy to report that there already exists:

+- a [tlock-rs library](https://github.com/timoth-y/tlock-rs) prototype by [Timofey Luin](https://twitter.com/timoethey) supporting only the timelock part of our scheme without the hybrid encryption using age and not compatible with our `tle` tool.
+Timofey then used it to benchmark arithmetic circuits doing [verifiable timelock encryption](https://github.com/timoftime/zk-timelock) with Arkworks, cool stuff!
+- the [tlock_age library](https://github.com/thibmeu/tlock-rs) by [Thibault Meunier](https://twitter.com/thibmeu), which started as a fork of the tlock-rs library adding age support to it and making it compatible with the age-based scheme implemented in our `tlock` and `tlock-js` libraries as well as in our `tle` tool.
+Thibault also changed the API significantly and is looking at migrating to a much faster Rust BLS12-381 implementation.
+If you’re looking at using timelock in Rust, search no more!
+- a [CLI tool in Rust](https://github.com/thibmeu/drand-rs), called `dee` , also by [Thibault](https://twitter.com/thibmeu), that uses his library in order to be compatible with `tle` but that also has cool drand-related features to get verifiable, public randomness.
+It also has a different set of flags.

+We are also aware of a few blockchain ecosystems that are currently looking into building on top of the BLS signatures emitted by the League of Entropy in order to achieve their own timed release encryption scheme.
+Stay tuned for more timelock-related news in the coming months!

+---

 Finally, don’t hesitate to [join our drand Slack Workspace](https://join.slack.com/t/drandworkspace/shared_invite/zt-19u4rf6if-bf7lxIvF2zYn4~TrBwfkiA) to discuss timelock encryption, or share with us your cool use cases for it, or follow us on our [newly created @drand_loe Twitter account](https://twitter.com/drand_loe) to stay tuned with the latest news from the drand team.
 Until next time!